wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    [6:53] 1 Jan 2016

-git-flow software is described by <a target="_blank" href="https://www.youtube.com/watch?v=SChuTnuBYMg">
+git-basics software is described by <a target="_blank" href="https://www.youtube.com/watch?v=SChuTnuBYMg">
 this video</a> and <a target="_blank" href="http://mediacurrent.com/blog/webinar-git-intro">
 blog</a> from 2013 by @KBasarab and at: